jstw1g09/JRSS-C-Bayesian-APCI/README.md

 ## Code

-The code for the MCMC algorithms, simulations studies, and various Bayesian computations, presented in the paper has been written in R. This is stored in the file "Bayesian_model_compare_MF_Rcode_final.R".
+The code for the MCMC algorithms, simulations studies, and various Bayesian computations, presented in the paper has been written in `R`.
+This is stored in the file "Bayesian_model_compare_MF_Rcode_final.R".

 For more info, please refer to the paper [DOI link to be included].